 In February 2019, we subleased approximately 2,180 square feet of our office space in New York, New York, to ByHeart, Inc., formerly known as Second Science, Inc. ("ByHeart").
 ByHeart is a development stage infant formula company.
 Certain of our Board members and executive officers have beneficial ownership in ByHeart and Mr. Kazam serves on the board of directors of ByHeart.

-The sublease terminates in June 2025, subject to certain early termination rights.
-Commencing in December 2018, ByHeart pays a monthly base rent of approximately \$16,000, which will total approximately \$1.3 million for the full term of the sublease.
-The monthly base rent and related occupancy costs are pass-through costs to the master landlord or other third parties and no portion is retained by us.
+Commencing in December 2018, ByHeart paid a monthly base rent of approximately \$16,000.
+The monthly base rent and related occupancy costs are passthrough costs to the master landlord or other third parties and no portion is retained by us.
+The sublease terminated in October 2020.